Snapper Foster: Conception and casting

 With The Young and the Restless originally conceived as focusing on two core families, the wealthy Brookses and the poor Fosters, Snapper was designed as the oldest son of the latter.
 As a student going through medical school, the character was given the nickname "Snapper" because of his personality of quickly snapping on people with whom he disagreed.

 Since show co-creator William J. Bell wanted to hire relatively unknown actors for his original cast, William Gray Espy was eventually selected to portray Snapper.
 Espy played the character for about two years before leaving the show in 1975.

 Then-unknown actor David Hasselhoff was picked to replace Espy.
-Snapper would be Hasselhoff's first major TV role.
-He spent six years playing the character before leaving The Young and the Restless in 1982 to star in the TV show Knight Rider.
+Snapper would be Hasselhoff's first major television role.
+He spent six years playing the character before leaving The Young and the Restless in 1982 to star in the television show Knight Rider.
 Hasselhoff's decision to quit the soap opera was one of the major factors that led to Bell phasing out the Foster family (sans the youngest sibling Jill) and turning the focus to relatively newer characters like Victor Newman.

 Espy reprised Snapper for a few episodes in 2003, revolving around a storyline where his sister Jill discovers that she was actually adopted by the Fosters as a child.
 Hasselhoff would then later be invited back to play Snapper again for a few episodes in 2010.
 Reacting to the invitation, he said:

 In 1976 [sic], Bill Bell, creator of America's No. 1 soap opera, took a chance on a young and very green actor.
 Playing Snapper in 850 shows during the six years I appeared molded my craft, my attitude and my work ethic.
 Being asked to come back to appear in several episodes gives me a chance to say thanks, as I have an amazing amount of respect and heartfelt emotion for Bill, his family and my time on 'Young and the Restless.'